 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my Iris x violipurpurea ‘Black Gamecock’ rhizomes from an Ebay seller in 2009.
 They flowered in 2010 and the flowers were AWESOME!
 I bought them with me when I moved from the mansion back to the family farm in mid-Missouri in February 2013.

-I dug a spot between the basement steps and the back porch, amended the soil with composted cow manure.
-They have survived, but haven’t done as well as they can so I am thinking about relocating them.
+I dug a spot between the basement steps and the back porch and amended the soil with composted cow manure.
+They didn’t do so well for a couple of years, then they started spreading quite well.

 ORIGIN: Hybrid of 3 species of Louisiana Iris.

 WATER: Prefers moist soil, even will grow in up to 4” of water.
 Also drought tolerant once established.

 There are many sources of this beautiful Iris online if you can’t find it locally.